 Add this expertise to your shortlist

-John undertook a significant amount of Insolvency work during pupillage and has a level of experience in Insolvency matters equivalent to a general practitioner many years his senior.
-He has had exposure to complex and high-value disputes between liquidators and former directors for matters such as:
+John has a level of experience in Insolvency matters equivalent to a general practitioner many years his senior.
+He has had exposure to complex and high-value disputes between liquidators and former directors on matters such as:

 - Breach of directors' duties

 - Transactions at undervalue